th2-net/th2-infra/docs/MIGRATION.md

     ```
   </details>

-* Infra, Diagnostic and JVM dashboards should be added in grafana during deployment
+* Infra, Diagnostic and JVM dashboards should be added in grafana, monitoring-old should be removed and monitoring-new should be renamed during deployment
   <details>
     <summary>Adding dashboards</summary>